Further measures to close the tax compliance gap

 Subscribe

-The Government has made it clear that it will be looking to increase tax revenues, with a distinct focus on tax compliance.
+The Government has made it clear that it will be looking to increase tax revenues, with a distinct focus on tax compliance, and so businesses and individuals will need to be extra vigilant in how they manage their tax affairs in anticipation of wider scrutiny by HMRC going forward.

 In the Autumn Budget, the Chancellor announced “the most ambitious ever package to close the tax gap”.
-This includes a £1.4bn investment to recruit and train 5,000 compliance staff and the appointment of a Covid Corruption Commissioner to recover funds from those who wrongly claimed government support during the Covid 19 pandemic.
+This included a £1.4bn investment to recruit and train 5,000 compliance staff and the appointment of a Covid Corruption Commissioner to recover funds from those who wrongly claimed government support during the Covid-19 pandemic.

 What will this mean for businesses and individuals?